RiftValleySoftware/RVS_Spinner/README.md

     - **1**  Use only the picker (ignore the **Spinner Threshold** value).

 3. **Spinner Threshold**
 This is an integer, from 0 to whatever value you wish, that represents the point at which an [`Array`](https://developer.apple.com/documentation/swift/array) of values switches from the radial spinner to the picker.
-This only applies when the **Spinner Mode** option is set o 0 (*both*).
+This only applies when the **Spinner Mode** option is set to 0 (*both*).

 4. **Is Sound On**
 This specifies whether or not to use audible feedback.
 Sound will be disabled when the Alerts (ringer) setting is off.